Pritzker School of Law

-The Northwestern University Pritzker School of Law (formerly known as Northwestern University School of Law from 1891 to 2015) is the law school of Northwestern University, a private research university.
-The law school is located on the university's downtown Chicago campus.
-Northwestern Law is considered part of the T14, an unofficial designation in the legal community for the best law schools in the United States.
+The Northwestern University Pritzker School of Law, formerly known as Northwestern University School of Law from 1891 to 2015, is the law school of Northwestern University and located in the Streeterville neighborhood of Chicago, Illinois, United States.
+It is considered part of the T14, an unofficial designation in the legal community for the best law schools in the United States.

 Founded in 1859, it was the first law school established in the city of Chicago.
-Notable alumni include numerous governors of several states; Arthur Goldberg, United States Supreme Court justice; Adlai Stevenson, governor of Illinois, cabinet secretary, and Democratic presidential candidate; John Paul Stevens, United States Supreme Court justice; Newton Minow, former chairman of the Federal Communications Commission (FCC); Harold Washington, the first black mayor of Chicago (1983–87) and, previously, a member of the United States House of Representatives; J. B. Pritzker, current governor of Illinois; and Suhas Subramanyam, current member of the United States House of Representatives.
+Notable alumni include numerous governors of several states; Arthur Goldberg, United States Supreme Court justice; Adlai Stevenson, governor of Illinois, cabinet secretary, and Democratic presidential candidate; John Paul Stevens, United States Supreme Court justice; Newton Minow, former chairman of the Federal Communications Commission (FCC); Harold Washington, the first black mayor of Chicago (1983–87) and, previously, a member of the United States House of Representatives; and JB Pritzker, current governor of Illinois.

 History

 Founded in 1859, the school now known as the Northwestern University Pritzker School of Law was the first law school established in Chicago.
 The school was originally the law department of the Old University of Chicago under the founding direction of Henry Booth and enrolled twenty-three students.
 The law school became Union College of Law when it was jointly affiliated with Northwestern University in 1873.
 In 1891, the law school formally became the Northwestern University School of Law when Northwestern assumed total control.

 During the 20th century, programs such as the JD-MBA and JD-PhD were added, helping to maintain the school's position among America's top-ranked law schools.
 In the 1930s, the school was home to the Scientific Crime Detection Laboratory, which student Fred E. Inbau would direct and from which he would train prosecutors and police, leading to the Reid technique of deceptive interrogation to obtain confessions.

-In October 2015, the Northwestern University School of Law was renamed the Northwestern University Pritzker School of Law after J. B. Pritzker and his wife, M. K. Pritzker, gave $100 million to the law school.
+In October 2015, the Northwestern University School of Law was renamed the Northwestern University Pritzker School of Law following a US$100 million donation to the law school by JB Pritzker and his wife, MK Pritzker.

 In July 2024, a lawsuit was filed by a conservative group against the university citing its activities to increase the hiring of women and people of color for its faculty, as a violation of federal law prohibiting discrimination for reasons of race or sex, one year after affirmative action college admissions in the United States was struck down by the Supreme Court of the United States.
 The suit asserts that the law school discriminates against, specifically, white men in faculty hiring, as well as in selection of articles published in its noted law review.